 Bathing Water designations have also been hugely important in helping to clean up popular swimming spots, particularly as a result of detailed monitoring and targets being set for improvements.
 The UK was slow to designate Bathing Waters at first, identifying only 27 sites when the EU first introduced them in 1970s, compared to an average of 285 in other EU countries.
 In 1980s, under pressure from Europe, the UK finally designated 362 more sites.
 But monitoring at these sites showed that water quality was pretty terrible: 45% were classified as ‘poor’.
 The problem could no longer be ignored.

 A huge amount of hard work and investment from Government, environmental organisations, water companies, farmers and local communities has resulted in a massive improvement.
-In 2019 98.3% of Bathing Waters in England met minimum standards, 71.4% were classified as excellent and only 1.7% were classified as poor.
-Wales does even better, though Scotland and Northern Ireland are worse.
+In 2022 97% of Bathing Waters in England met minimum standards, while 3% were classified as poor.
+Wales and Northern Ireland do better, while Scotland is much worse (see the figures and their sources at the end).

 Despite dramatic improvements since the 1970s, things could still be much better.
-The UK lags behind most European countries in terms of water quality: ranking 24th out of the 30 countries that designate and monitor Bathing Waters.
+England’s 2022 bathing water quality results would rank 25th for Excellent results out of the 30 countries that designate and monitor Bathing Waters (if the country was still in the EU), and only two EU countries have a higher percentage of Poor results.

-The UK also compares poorly in terms of number and type of designated Bathing Waters, with few inland waters and no rivers.
-Most other European countries have designated large numbers of freshwater sites:
+The UK also compares poorly in the number of designated Bathing Waters and it has far fewer inland waters and rivers.
+Most other European countries have designated large numbers of freshwater sites (2020 figures):